 What if you could know that for every $1500 invested in online ads, you’re pulling $10,000 back?
 But, a lot of investors don’t take the time to calculate and understand what it takes to get a positive ROI.
 So, they quit too soon.
 Let’s fix that.

-Before we dive in, we just launched a NEW tool – The Carrot ROI Calculator.
-As you listen to this Strategy Sketch, use this tool to help pencil in your own marketing budget.
+Before we dive in, as you listen to this Strategy Sketch, you’ll need to use The Carrot ROI Calculator tool to help pencil in your own marketing budget.